dohbams/IBM-Data-Science-with-R-Capstone/README.md

 ## A Walk Through My First Data Science Project

 Greetings!
 Let's rewind the clock about a year ago and revisit a milestone in my data science journey - the Bike Sharing Demand Predictor project.
-This was part of the IBM Data Science with R certification, the capstone project and it represents my early steps into the world of data science.
+This was part of the IBM Data Science with R certification; the capstone project, and it represents my early steps into the world of data science.

 ## Back to the Beginning